Bigger is not always better.

 What’s also interesting is that you can use the amp’s line output to go directly into the mixer, or use it with headphones for silent practicing

 Another great thing about Blackstar’s Unity Bass U60 is that it features an XLR output as the line output alternative, and there’s even a separate XLR as a cabinet link output that’s specially designed for Blackstar’s active cabinets.
+This does mean you will need an XLR cable.

 Overall, this is easily the best bass practice amp that money can buy.
 It can come in handy even for the most experienced bassists.